 a.
-In Open and All Age Stakes, the water retrieve is a blind retrieve from across water.
-If a dog returns by land, it should not be penalised for this unless it wastes time thereby.
+In Open and All Age Stakes, the water retrieve is a blind retrieve from

-- b.
-In Novice Stakes, the water retrieve is a marked retrieve from water with a shot fired. - c.
+- across water wherever possible, or from open water.
+If a dog returns by land, it should not be penalised for this unless it wastes time thereby. - In Novice Stakes, the water retrieve is a marked retrieve from water with a shot fired. - c.
 To receive an award, normally a dog must complete a Water Test on the day of the Trial.
 If, due to unforeseen circumstances, a Water Test cannot take place, or when there are no facilities for a Water Test nearby, a potential award winner may take a Special Water Test allied to that Trial, at a later date, conducted by two Judges, one of whom must be on the A panel.